EscVM/OIDv4_ToolKit/README.md

   ```bash
    python3 main.py downloader --classes Apple Orange --type_csv validation
    ```
-The algorith will take care to download all the necessary files and build the directory structure like this:
+The algorithm will take care to download all the necessary files and build the directory structure like this:

 ```
 main_folder